yoga instructor pay

 A Yoga Business Course To Launch Your Career As An Online Yoga Teacher

-I want to support you this Spring to deepen your knowledge of the subtle body, chakras, fascia, yoga biomechanics AND design this new chapter of your yoga business online with my 300/500-Hour Yoga Teacher Training program.
+I want to support you to deepen your knowledge of the subtle body, chakras, fascia, yoga biomechanics AND design this new chapter of your yoga business online with my 300/500-Hour Yoga Teacher Training program.

 This is NOT your typical advanced yoga teacher training.
 It’s 50% yoga, and 50% business coaching.